Proxima-Centaury/Yggdrasil-UI/readme.md

 class StartMenu extends MovieClip {

     // First of all, we declare our child components like so.
     // /!\ Note : IMPORTANT !
-To access your child components in ActionScript, you have to make sure you added them as well in Flash CS6 inside of "StartMenu" MovieClip ! public var PressStartMovieClip: MovieClip;
+To access your child components in ActionScript, you have to make sure you added them as well in Adobe Flash Professional CS6 inside of "StartMenu" MovieClip ! public var PressStartMovieClip: MovieClip;
     public var MainMenuMovieClip: MovieClip;